 Android And Linux Porting Services For Embedded Systems

-Porting of open-source Linux and Android for embedded product development, instead of porting a proprietary operating systems offer several advantages.
+Porting of open-source Linux and Android,(instead of porting a proprietary operating systems) for Connected Car, Telematics, Head-up Display applications, offer several advantages.

 Following are some of the advantages: